QubesOS/qubes-doc/developers/building/development-workflow.md

 A workflow for developing Qubes OS+

 First things first, setup [QubesBuilder](/doc/qubes-builder/).
 This guide assumes you're using qubes-builder to build Qubes.

 Repositories and committing Code
 --------------------------------

 Qubes is split into a bunch of git repos.
 This are all contained in the `qubes-src` directory under qubes-builder.
-FIXME(ypid): Not on github?
+Subdirectories there are separate components, stored in separate git repositories.

-The best way to write and contribute code is to create a git repo somewhere (e.g., github) for the repo you are interested in editing (e.g., `qubes-manager`, `core`, etc).
+The best way to write and contribute code is to create a git repo somewhere (e.g., github) for the repo you are interested in editing (e.g., `qubes-manager`, `core-agent-linux`, etc).
 To integrate your repo with the rest of Qubes, cd to the repo directory and add your repository as a remote in git

 **Example:**